 Paying off the mortgage didn’t make me debt free.
 I still have a loan on the new car I bought late last year.
 The loan is at 0%, but it’s still debt.
 Even without the car loan, I still owe up to several thousand dollars on my credit cards on any given day.
 It’s called revolving debt.
 By the time a payment hits and it pays off the balance in the previous cycle, I already owe money charged in the current cycle.
-No payment is due yet but it’s debt nonetheless.
+No payment is due yet and I won’t pay interest when I pay in full every month but it’s debt nonetheless.
 Because of this, I don’t expect to be debt free, ever.

 Debt free or not debt free doesn’t make much difference to me.
 I can have debt and have more assets, or I can have no debt and less assets.
 Either way works.
 It’s all about the rates, what I’m paying and what I’m receiving.
 Trying to be debt free purely for the sake of it is only psychological, not necessarily financially beneficial.

 No Increase In Net Worth

 Not all cash outlays are expenses.
 Knowing the difference between cash flow and income/expense is very important in personal finance.
 From the previous post Savings Rate and Mortgage Loan Payments, we already know that the principal part of the mortgage payment isn’t an expense.
 It’s savings if you pay from your income, or it’s merely a transfer from your left pocket to your right pocket if you pay from existing assets.

 I used proceeds from matured CDs to make the extra payments on my mortgage in the last six months.
 Money went from my left pocket to my right pocket: CDs down, home equity up.
 My net worth didn’t increase just by moving money around.

 After I paid off my mortgage, although I stopped paying interest to the bank, my total housing cost isn’t going down.
 In some ways my total housing cost will increase.